 There are some important things that you need to know before you visit a shooting range for the first time.
-Even if you are a freqent shooting range visitor, this article could be useful for you to refresh your memory and test you knowledge about the right shooting range etiquette.
+Even if you are a frequent shooting range visitor, this article could be useful for you to refresh your memory and test you knowledge about the right shooting range etiquette.
 There are also a few important terms that you need to know that will help you understand things better and shoot safer.

 • Firing Line - This is one of the most important terms to know.
 The firing line is where shooters stand to fire.
 At most shooting ranges, firearms must remain cased and unloaded until you reach the firing line.